安裝中文字典英文字典辭典工具!

 - Craniectomy: Brain Surgery to Reduce Pressure - WebMD

-A craniectomy is a type of brain surgery in which doctors remove a section of a person’s skull Doctors do this surgery to ease pressure on the brain that happens
+A craniectomy is a type of brain surgery in which doctors remove a section of a person's skull Doctors do this surgery to ease pressure on the brain caused by swelling or bleeding

 - Craniectomy: Procedure, Risks, and Recovery Time - Verywell Health